 What is my Background/Qualifications?

-I worked in IT for 13 years following a BA Business Studies degree.
+I worked in IT at Oracle for 13 years following a BA Business Studies degree.
 I was a geek, but also became interested in personal development techniques like NLP and Cognitive Behaviour Therapy.

 I have worked and taught people from all walks of life, and with all types of problems, pains and traumas.
 From betrayal, depression, financial difficulties and health problems to past abuse.